 4.6 Repeater operation

-Where it is necessary to provide extended coverage, repeater functionality should be considered.
+Where it is necessary to provide extended coverage, repeater stations should be considered.
 The extended AIS environment may contain one or more repeaters.
+Base station may act as a repeater.

 In order to implement this function efficiently and safely, the competent authority should perform a comprehensive analysis of the required coverage area and user traffic load, applying the relevant engineering standards and requirements.

-A repeater may operate in simplex repeater mode.

 4.6.1 Repeat indicator

 4.6.1.1 Mobile station use of repeat indicator